0xM4sk/AmongUsTrainer/README.md

 ## Deception ELO

-To reproduce our Deception ELO and Win Rate results, run:
+After running (or downloading) the games, to reproduce our Deception ELO results, run the following notebook:

 ```
-python elo/deception_elo.py
+reports/2025_02_26_deception_ELO_v3_ci.ipynb
 ```

+The other report files can be used to reproduce the respective results.

 ## Caching Activations